Science Opportunities of Wet Extreme Mass-Ratio Inspirals

-where $h$ is the signal, $\lambda_i$ are the source parameters, and the inner product is defined by Eqn.~\ref{eq:inner}.
+where $h$ is the signal, $\lambda_i$ are the source parameters, and the inner product is defined by Eq.~\ref{eq:inner}.
 The covariance matrix, $\Sigma_{ij} = (\Gamma^{-1})_{ij}$, is obtained by inverting the Fisher matrix, with the diagonal elements, $\sigma_{\lambda_i}^2 = \Sigma_{ii}$, represent the variances of the individual parameters, thereby quantifying the uncertainties and correlations associated with the source localization, including angular resolution.

 To illustrate the expected precision in intrinsic and extrinsic parameters, we performed a Fisher matrix analysis over a population of $\sim 2000$ wet EMRI events with $\mathrm{SNR} > 20$.
 FIG.~\ref{fig:fisher_histograms} presents histograms of the $1\sigma$ uncertainties for the central black hole mass $M_\bullet$, compact object mass $\mu$ (source frame), luminosity distance $d_L$, orbital inclination $\iota$, initial eccentricity $e_0$, and SMBH spin $a_0$.
 These distributions reflect the statistical spread of parameter precisions expected in the LISA EMRI population.

 These results demonstrate that LISA will achieve high-precision measurements for both intrinsic and extrinsic EMRI parameters, consistent with prior studies (e.g., Ref.~\cite{Babak_2017}).
 Such precise parameter recovery will be instrumental in distinguishing EMRI formation channels and identifying host galaxies~\cite{Sun_2025} .